codefresh-io/docs.codefresh.io/_docs/installation/installation-options/on-premises/on-prem-feature-management.md

   max-width="60%"
     %}

-The table describes the features you can open for Codefresh accounts, in alphabetical order.
+The table describes in alphabetical order, the features you can open for Codefresh accounts.

 {: .table .table-bordered .table-hover}
 | Feature                     | Description            |  Default |